-As of the date of this prospectus, we had collaborated with five mobile terminal brands.
+As of the date of this prospectus, we had collaborated with three mobile terminal brands.
 Below are our key mobile terminal brand business partners:

-- We have partnered with three smartphone manufacturers in China, including TCL, to provide GlocalMe Inside implementation for certain models of their smartphones.
-As of the date of this prospectus, one manufacturer has launched our GlocalMe Inside implementation on two of its models, and we expect TCL and at least one more Chinese partner to launch GlocalMe Inside implementation in early 2020. - Cherry Mobile.
+- We have partnered with a leading smartphone company in China to provide GlocalMe Inside implementation for certain models of its smartphones. - Cherry Mobile.
 Cherry Mobile is one of the major mobile device brands in the Philippines.
 As of the date of this prospectus, Cherry Mobile has completed testing mobile devices implemented with GlocalMe Inside and currently targets to release approximately 30,000 units of the Cherry Roam model that are embedded with our cloud SIM technology.
-We launched our GlocalMe Inside implementation on Cherry Roam smartphones in August 2019 in the Philippines. - Advan.
+We plan to commercially launch our GlocalMe Inside implementation on Cherry Roam smartphones in July 2019 in the Philippines. - Advan.
 Advan is one of the major mobile device brands in Indonesia.
-Advan has launched GlocalMe Inside on one of its smartphone models in Indonesia in July 2019, and expects to launch GlocalMe Inside on its other three smartphone models later in 2019.
-By the end of 2019, Advan expects GlocalMe Inside to be implemented on a total of approximately 200,000 mobile terminals.
+As of April 30, 2019, Advan was in the process of testing mobile terminals implemented with GlocalMe Inside.
+Advan expects to launch GlocalMe Inside in June 2019 on its smartphone models in Indonesia.

 We sell data packages to mobile terminal users through GlocalMe Inside implementation ourselves or through our mobile terminal brand business partners.
 We collect user payment when they purchase data packages through the pre-installed app and will pay the smartphone company a pre-determined percentage of such payments we received as commissions.
 The percentage depends on the nature of the collaborations and the countries where the mobile terminal users are using our mobile data connectivity services.
 For GlocalMe Inside implementation, we either piggyback our business partners' sales efforts to sell their mobile terminals with our data connectivity services embedded.
 Alternatively, we can become distribution channels of our business partners by selling their terminals and our mobile data connectivity services.
-In September 2019, we began this model whereby we purchase handsets from our business partners, then implement GlobalMe Inside, and sell the handsets to wholesalers.